wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    1. Define the classification levels.
    2. Specify the data classification criteria.

-   3. Identify the data owners who determine the classification level of the information he owns and protects the data for which he is responsible.
+   3. Identify the <strong>data owners</strong> who determine the classification level of the information he owns and protects the data for which he is responsible.
-   4. Identify the data custodian who implements the information classification and controls determined by the data owner.
+   4. Identify the <strong>data custodian</strong> who implements (records) the information classification and controls determined by the data owner.

    5. Indicate the controls required for each classification level.
 The System owner ensures that the appropriate controls are in place.
    6. Document any known exceptions to the controls.